Crisp32/Folio/README.md

 # Folio
-A web app that allows people can share their experiences, view others' profile, and join communities
+A web app where users can share their experiences, view others' profile, and join communities